 The women I work with understand that there is no one right way to breastfeed, nor does it need to be done perfectly, but that there are many tools and methods to achieve one’s own personal breastfeeding goals.
 But it takes hard work.
-The women I work with are deeply committed to their goals, flexible enough to understand that there are many unpredictable paths to reach that goal and brave enough to dig in and work hard to achieve results.
+The women I work with are deeply committed to their goals, flexible enough to understand that there are many unpredictable paths to reach those goals, and brave enough to dig in and work hard to achieve results.

-Oftentimes, but not always, the women I work with tend to have an affinity for perfectionism, anxiety, control and high-achievement.
+Oftentimes, but not always, the women I work with tend to have an affinity for perfectionism, anxiety, control, and high-achievement.
 They are used to getting what they want and need in life and they are accustomed to the effort it takes.
 They are not, however, used to losing control of situations.
-Becoming a mother is a rude entry into losing control and they acknowledge that they need support, education and coaching to navigate this new territory.
+Becoming a mother is a rude entry into losing control and they acknowledge that they need support, education, and coaching to navigate this new territory.

 How are you different from other Lactation Consultants?